Battle of Kiev (1943): Soviet preparations

 In October 1943, several of Vatutin's armies were having serious trouble trying to break out of the rugged terrain of the Bukrin bend, the southern bridgehead.
-The 24th Panzer Corps of Walther Nehring, in an effective defensive position, had the opposing Soviet forces squeezed in.
-As a result, Vatutin decided to concentrate his strength at the northern bridgehead at Lyutezh.
+The XXIV Panzer Corps (Walther Nehring) in an effective defensive position, had the opposing Soviet forces squeezed in.
+Vatutin decided to concentrate his strength at the northern bridgehead at Lyutezh.

-The 3rd Guards Tank Army, commanded by Pavel Rybalko, moved northwards toward the Lyutezh bridgehead under cover of darkness and diversionary attacks out of the Bukrin bend.
+The 3rd Guards Tank Army (Pavel Rybalko) moved northwards toward the Lyutezh bridgehead under cover of darkness and diversionary attacks out of the Bukrin bend.
 The Soviet preparations were considerable, including the installation of 26 bridges and 87 ferries.
 Many of the Soviet bridges were built underwater, making them difficult to detect.
 Feint attacks and the construction of fake bridges may have fooled the Germans for a short while.
 Fire support was provided by 7,000 guns and mortars and 700 combat aircraft.
-The 27th and 40th Armies launched the Soviet diversionary attack at Bukrin on 1 November, two days ahead of schedule, but advanced only 1.5 kilometers before being driven back.
+The 27th Army and 40th Army launched the Soviet diversionary attack at Bukrin on 1 November, two days ahead of schedule, but advanced only 1.5 km before being driven back.

 Soviet historians claimed complete success for the Red Army deception measures but the Germans correctly identified the Soviet assault sector and sent armored reinforcements to the area.
 The 4th Panzer Army war diary referred to the main Soviet push north of Kiev on 3 November as "the offensive we have been expecting".
-The Germans were uncertain whether the anticipated Soviet assault had far-reaching objectives from the outset or was merely for the capture of an initial bridgehead to be exploited later.
+The Germans were uncertain whether the anticipated Soviet assault had far-reaching objectives or was merely for the capture of a bridgehead to be exploited later.